HorsesAss.Org

 DLBottle

-So please join us tonight for an evening of electoral politics under the influence at the Seattle chapter of Drinking Liberally.
-We meet at the Montlake Ale House, 2307 24th Avenue E. Starting time is 8:00 pm, but feel free to join some of us earlier for election returns over dinner.
+Please join us tonight for an evening of electoral politics under the influence at the Seattle chapter of Drinking Liberally.
+We meet at the Montlake Ale House, 2307 24th Avenue E. Starting time is 8:00 pm, but feel free to join some of us for an earlier dinner.

 Share: